 - Garnish, serve, and enjoy – serve over noodles with a garnish of parmesan cheese (optional), and enjoy (not optional!).

-Your cooked turkey meatballs will stay good in the fridge for up to 5 days.
+Store leftover meatballs in an airtight container in the fridge.
+Stored this way, your cooked turkey meatballs will stay good in the fridge for up to 5 days.

 How do you reheat frozen turkey meatballs?